Information for staff

 Part II is for claiming expenses.

-You may use a fresh version of the PDF travel expenses claim form to do Part II or use the Excel version of Part II.
+You may use a fresh version of the PDF travel expenses claim form to do Part II or the Excel version of Part II.
 In either case please ensure that you attach your signed Part I to the completed Part II.

 Expenses claims are subject to checking: by the grant holder and by the Head of Department's authorised deputy (both of whom check that the funds are a valid call on the grant) and by the accounts office (who check that the receipts match what has been claimed and who occasionally flag things that the grant holder may have missed).
 Claims may be audited by the University auditors and by the funding body's auditors.
 The internal checks are to ensure that anything that is claimed is a valid call on the appropriate funds.
 If you are in doubt, ask the grant holder.

-Be aware that our auditors draw a distinction between a receipt (which usually contains details of what was bought) and a credit card transaction record (which only tells you the amount debited to your card account) – it is the receipt that they will want to see.
+Receipt or credit card record: Be aware that our auditors draw a distinction between a receipt (which usually contains details of what was bought) and a credit card transaction record (which only tells you the amount debited to your card account) – it is the receipt that they will want to see.

 Completing Part II

 Date is the date on the receipt.
+If it is a conference, please also include the date of the conference.

 From and To are required for any claims for transportation.
 The EU auditors, in particular, insist on them.
 For return trips, From and To refer to the outward leg.
 You can also use From and To for the start and end dates of hotel stays.